Merlin 200,000 Mile Shops Recognized at National Conference - National Oil & Lube News

 Merlin 200,000 Mile Shops Recognized at National Conference - National Oil Lube News

 Merlin 200,000 Mile Shops recently recognized multiple franchisees at its "Firing On All Cylinders" national conference held in St. Charles, Illinois.
-Don Miller, franchisee of Waukegan, Illinois, received the "National Sales Leader" award for having the highest sales of all Merlin shops.
+The following Merlin franchisees were honored with the 2016 awards: * Don Miller, franchisee of Waukegan, Illinois, received the "National Sales Leader" award for having the highest sales of all Merlin shops.

 Start the conversation, or Read more at NOLN.